The Four "Do's And Don'ts" Before Hiring A Handyman.

-Your handyman must understand that the client-facing him is well aware of the problem that needs fixing, and it will not be easy to give false and far-reaching diagnoses.
+Your handyman must sense that the client-facing him is well aware of what needs fixing, and it will not be easy to manipulate/provide false and far-reaching diagnoses.

-Disclaimer: We do not intend to claim that all professionals are cheaters - absolutely not!
-All we want to do is avoid any inconvenience that may arise.
-And a thorough understanding of the area needed for repair can help with the matter.
+Disclaimer: We do not intend to claim that ALL professionals are charlatans or something like that - absolutely not!
+Our sole purpose is to avoid any inconvenience that may arise.
+And a thorough understanding of what needs fixing and how precisely it can be done can help significantly.

 2. Let's face it: You are not a professional, and there is a limit to the amount of information you can extract from Google regarding your problem.
 So despite the above, try not to overdo your "professional knowledge" demonstration.
 You will get caught up in your bullshit pretty quickly, certainly in front of a serious handyman.

 Do your homework and understand things as much as you can

 Now for our two cents:

 On the one hand, you must show some understanding.
 Thus, you will avoid unnecessary scams.
 On the other hand, please do not overdo it so that you don't embarrass yourself and do more harm than good.